ticket-officer/intro-to-python-3/README.md

 # Intro to Python 3

-Welcome, this repository contains the Python games designed by our classes at the end of our Intro to Python 3 course.
+Welcome everyone!
+This repository contains all the Python games designed by our classes at the end of our "Intro to Python 3" course.

 ## Projects

 - [Hangman](hangman/README.md)

+## Public Contributions

+We welcome contributions!
+Please fork the repository and submit a pull request with your additions.

 ## License